NVIDIA/aistore/docs/tools.md

 For information on usage, see [this readme](/docs/aisfs.md).

-For downloading and installing the latest binary release, run [this script](/cmd/aisfs/install_bin.sh).
+For downloading and installing the latest binary release, run `go install github.com/NVIDIA/aistore/cmd/aisfs@latest`.

 ## aisloader

 AIS Loader (`aisloader`) is a load-generating tool for run a vast variety of stress tests on the AIS cluster.
 In particular, `aisloader` generates synthetic workloads that emulate large-scale training and inference under stress.

-For downloading and installing the latest binary release run [this](/cmd/aisloader/install_bin.sh).
+For downloading and installing the latest binary release, run `go install github.com/NVIDIA/aistore/cmd/aisloader@latest`.

 ## xmeta